PatrickMcGrath29/quotes/content/quotes/cibaivlw_t.md

   us, and towards us.

   "Ye adulterers and adulteresses, (saith James) know ye not that the friendship of the world is enmity with God?”
+(James 4:4)
 referenceId: ZEJvDSyAST
 categories:
   - Holiness